Eamonbaloun/PC-Beginners-Guide/README.md

 Those small shortcuts add up to endless part swaps, more spending, and less fun.
 Spend a little more up front on the important parts, like the motherboard, PSU, RAM, and cooler, and you will avoid the upgrade treadmill and enjoy a solid PC from day one.
 **
-Invest a bit more in key parts—motherboard, PSU, RAM, cooler—and you’ll have a solid, balanced PC from day one.\
+Invest a bit more in key partsmotherboard, PSU, RAM, coolerand you’ll have a solid, balanced PC from day one.

 ## Build Lists & Resources
 If you'd rather not pick your own parts, **PCPartPicker** has pre-made build lists that are updated every month.
 It's a great one-stop shop. [**Build Guides**](https://pcpartpicker.com/guide/)